AlexanderPoone/tuichih/README.md

 <p align="center"><strong>多國語言　　繕改程式</strong></p>
 <!-- Introduction -->

+I don't think people at https://github.com/jazzband/inflect do not have a clear understanding of linguistics.

 __What is a basilect?__

 A basilect is a culturally weak dialect.
 The Han Basilect is extensively used among all social classes, both colloquially and formally.
 Newscasters and prominent government officials used it on a daily basis.